 Finally, I penned my journey in an article.
 I hope all my pals at hot-shot B-schools are doing great.

-I frantically called my best friend of CAT-preparation days, @Mayank Jain, who is doing well at IIFT right now.
+I frantically called my best friend, Mayank Jain (who is at IIFT), of CAT-preparation days.
 I said, “Bhai!
 I quit.
 I cannot take it anymore.
 Chemical engineer ko zabardasti JAVA padha rahe”.
-I barely breathed as that was just my 14th day at the job I had recently joined.
+I barely took a breath as that was just my 14th day at the job I had recently joined.
 I told him, “I have made up my mind, just convince me that I would at least make it to top 10 b schools despite taking a drop for preparation.”

 “Bhai!
 Nahi!
 Mat karo aisa!
 Thoda aur push karo khudko,” Mayank promptly spoke up.
 But the decision was already made!